“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

-“Yup, damn whatever happened to those Saturdays that we just got up, watched Saturday morning cartoons and just played with our toys and games until sunset?”
+“Yup, that’s right.
+Damn whatever happened to those Saturdays that we just got up, watched Saturday morning cartoons and just played with our toys and games until sunset?”

 “Yeah, those kid days went by just too darn fast.”
-I merely shrugged, “But this is the price of becoming adults.”
+I shrugged.
+“But this is the price of becoming adults.”

 I glanced down the street only to notice that we had arrived at the bottom of my driveway.
 “Oh didn’t realize we were already here.”

-“Hey,” Roxy suddenly exclaimed.
-She caught my attention as she aimed her finger at my driveway, “Isn’t that your brother’s car?”
+“Hey.”
+Roxanne suddenly exclaimed.
+She caught my attention as she aimed her finger at my driveway.
+“Isn’t that your brother’s car?”

 “Hm?”
-Peeking over at the driveway, I gasped softly when I spotted a familiar silver, two door Hyundai Accent.
+Peeking over at the driveway, I spotted a familiar silver, two door Hyundai Accent.
 “By golly, that is Luke’s car.”

 “Good, so my mind wasn’t playing tricks on me.”
-Roxy commented comically in relief.
-She then tilted her head and raised a brow at me, “But why is your brother here?”
+Roxanne commented comically in relief.
+She then tilted her head and raised a brow at me.
+“But why is your brother here?”

 “Uh...um...oh!”
-I began as the answer dawned on me, “That’s right, mom and dad mentioned that he was going to be visiting so him and my dad could work on this new invention that Luke had been working on.”
+The answer abruptly dawned on me.
+“That’s right!
+Mom and dad mentioned that he was going to be visiting so him and my dad could work on this new invention that Luke had been working on.”